 Pre-approving suppliers so that countries can access and deploy resources quickly in emergencies, where needed.

-Providing global stakeholders, including the UK, with timely information enabling standby teams of emergency response specialists to mobilise in-country in the event of outbreaks.
+Providing global stakeholders, including the UK, with timely information enabling standby teams of emergency response specialists to mobilize in-country in the event of outbreaks.

 Emergency COVID-19 training for over 600 community-based medical staff in Côte D’Ivoire was provided by the Ministry of Health and Public Hygiene, with technical and financial support from TDDA.
 Training was centred on the city of Abidjan, where the COVID-19 pandemic has hit the hardest.